 The last decade was a mix bag for the Indian economy and the country has seen see-saw movement in the GDP growth between 2010 and 2020.
-Indian real GDP growth has steadily increased from 5.5% in FY13 to
+Indian real GDP growth has steadily increased from 5.5% in FY13 to 8% in FY17.

-8.3% in FY17.
 The growth was robust and fundamentals were strong.
-However, the growth started slowing down since FY18 and reaching a low of 4.0% in FY20.
-Eminent economic experts have cited Demonetisation and GST implementation as the key reasons for this moderation in growth.
+However, the growth started slowing down since FY18 and the economy grew by a moderate 3.7% in FY20.
+Experts cited weak consumer demand and slow private investments as the key reasons for this moderation in growth.